 Many people may find that eating an anti-inflammatory diet can help reduce symptoms.

 Additionally, incorporating certain types of food into the diet may be helpful for people with proctitis as they heal.
 The general advice is to eat a varied diet rich in vegetables and other plant foods to ensure a sufficient intake of fiber, which makes stool easier to pass.

 However, in people with a chronic condition, high fiber diets may actually make symptoms worse.
-Therefore, it is best for these individuals to consult with a doctor before making dietary changes.
+Therefore, people should consult with a doctor before making dietary changes.

 Some people may also need to avoid potential irritants, such as: